Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 You aim to impose your intentions, damn the opposition.

-During gauntlets of contention to subjugate:

-- When a character successfully attacks, they inflict an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to their target
+During gauntlets of contention to subjugate, when a character successfully attacks, they inflict an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to their target
-- When a character successfully defends, they inflict a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to their attacker

 {: .important }
 > Cyrene and Maro have discovered a group of cultist trying to conduct a vile ritual.
 This calls for a gauntlet of contention to subjugate and with the intent to inflict injury.